DETAILED ACTION

 (F) output the generated content through said at least one user interface ([0053]-[0054] describe that outputs can be displayed as suggestions for adding to an existing or new workbook, including created scenarios and tables.
 [0089] further describes outputs including routines for creating charts and tables).

-With regard to Claim 2, Deraz teaches that the visualization software is selected by the content generation system, not by a user.
+With regard to Claim 2, Deraz teaches that each of the plurality of visualization software is selected by the content generation system, not by a user.
 [0095] describes that the LLM classifies a user’s input in order to determine which supporting tool or service to query to provide the proper response.
+Figs. 6B and 6C show that when selecting between routines, the system receives input which does not specify a visualization routine.

 With regard to Claim 3, Deraz teaches that the content generation system is configured so as not to be embedded in any specific visualization software and not to be associated only with any specific visualization software.
 [0040] describes that the application service and LLM service operate by hosting a productivity application.
 The productivity application can be a spreadsheet application, however the environment is not limited to a specific software or exclusively associated therewith; the spreadsheet environment may operate in the context of another application such as a presentation or word processing application.

-With regard to Claim 4, Deraz teaches that the visualization software is data visualization software or includes a visual-based model.
+With regard to Claim 4, Deraz teaches that one of the plurality of pieces of visualization software is data visualization software or includes a visual-based model.
 [0040] describes that the software includes a spreadsheet application, where [0089] describes creation of visualizations such as tables and charts.
 [0095] describes additional available tools for additional modeling and visualization options.

-With regard to Claim 5, Deraz teaches that the at least one program is programmed to be executed by the at least one processor such that: in the step (C), if the second communicative human language information acquired by the LLM includes information indicating a name of the visualization software, then the visualization software is selected based on that name, or a web search is performed using the second communicative human language information acquired by the LLM, and then the visualization software is selected based on information acquired from the web search.
+With regard to Claim 5, Deraz teaches that the at least one program is programmed to be executed by the at least one processor such that: in the step (C), if the second communicative human language information acquired by the LLM includes information indicating a name of one of the plurality of pieces of visualization software, then the one piece of visualization software is selected based on that name, or a web search is performed using the second communicative human language information acquired by the LLM, and then the one piece of visualization software is selected based on information acquired from the web search.
 [0095] describes that a user input is converted into a request template, which specifies a specific type of analysis that is then used to select the particular tool or service, using the specific name.

 With regard to Claim 6, Deraz teaches that the communicative human language information entered through said at least one user interface includes subject matter of the content, and the content is generated to promote a user’s understanding or provide detailed explanations or descriptions about the subject matter included in the communicative human language information entered through said at least one user interface.
 [0095] describes that the various types of content analysis available respond to particular queries.
 Fig. 7B shows that user inputs request information on particular subjects such as customer preferences, business growth, discounts, etc.